KnitidCeladon23/pdf-exam-ai/README.md

 An AI-powered exam paper parser that converts PDF exam papers into interactive digital formats with intelligent question extraction, automatic answer detection, and an AI chatbot assistant.

+Disclaimer: development of this web application is assisted by Copilot.

 ## 📚 Table of Contents
 - [Tech Stack](#-tech-stack)
 - [Database Schema](#-database-schema)